mindspore-ai/docs/docs/mindquantum/docs/source_en/shor_algorithm.md

     q = 3
 ```

-As we can see from the running results, we successfully decomposed two prime factors of 15: 3 and 5.
+As we can see from the results, we successfully decomposed 15 into two prime factors 3 and 5.

-So far, we have successfully implemented the Shor algorithm using MindQuantum.
+So far, we have successfully implemented the Shor's algorithm using MindQuantum.

 For more information about MindQuantum API, please click: [https://mindspore.cn/mindquantum/](https://mindspore.cn/mindquantum/).